videosdk-live/videosdk-docs/javascript_docs_versioned_docs/version-0.0.x/api/sdk-reference/connection/connection-class.md

 #### Events associated with `close()`:

-- `connection-close` event of meeting class is triggered whenever `connection.close()` being called for both local and remote participants.
+- `connection-close` event of meeting class is triggered to all participant whenever `connection.close()` being called.

 #### Returns